Multivariate Jacobi and Laguerre polynomials, infinite-dimensional extensions, and their probabilistic connections with multivariate Hahn and Meixner polynomials: Multivariate Jacobi and multiple Laguerre polynomials

-(Note that the usual convention is to define Laguerre polynomials in terms of the parameter $|\alpha'|:=|\alpha|-1>-1.$ Here we prefer to use positive parameter for consistency with the parameters in the Gamma distribution). \\
+(Note that the usual convention is to define Laguerre polynomials in terms of the parameter $|\alpha'|:=|\alpha|-1>-1.$ Here we prefer to use positive parameter for consistency with the parameters in the amma distribution.)